nearfri/XCResource/Documentation/XCResourcePlugin.docc/Configuration File Format.md

 -------|------------
 `catalogPath` | The path to the `.xcstrings` file.
 `bundle` | Specifies the bundle containing the strings file.
 Possible values: `main`, `atURL:<url-getter>` or `forClass:<class-type>`.
 Default: `main`.
-`swiftCodePath` | The path where the generated Swift file will be saved.
+`swiftFilePath` | The path where the generated Swift file will be saved.
 `resourceTypeName` | The name of the generated resource type.
 Default: `LocalizedStringResource`.

 ---